PicoQuant/HH400-v3.x-Demos/README.md

 of PicoQuant GmbH.
 Other products and corporate names appearing in the product manuals or in the online documentation may or may not be registered trademarks or copyrights of their respective owners.
 They are used only for identification or explanation and to the owners benefit, without intent to infringe.

+## What's new in this Version

+Version 3.0.0.2 is a bugfix release addressing the following issues:
+- Fixes a firmware bug in continuous mode where the hardware controlled start of a measurement did not work properly in repetition.
+- Fixes the elapsed time in TTTR mode (rolling over modulo 24h).
+- Fixes a data pointer time overflow.
+- Fixes the control panel where invalid input was not rejected.
+- Fixes the acquisition offset (1 ns steps now also in T3-Mode, extended range of 500000 ns).
+- Fixes the handling of legacy TTTR mode files.
+- Provides several corrections in file demos, manual and help
+- Provides new file demos for Python.
+- Improves the support information dialog.
+- Provides an updated device driver v2.13 (note: secure boot is not supported).
+- Supports Windows 10 and 8.1, Windows 7 still works but is no longer actively supported/tested.

+Please read the notes for version 2.0 below if you are upgrading from a software version prior to 2.0!

 ## What's new in this Version 3.0.0.1

-Fixes an incompatibility with USB 3.0 ports of Intel Z97 chipsets.
+- Fixes an incompatibility with USB 3.0 ports of Intel Z97 chipsets.
-Fixes some minor bugs in file content and user interface.
+- Fixes some minor bugs in file content and user interface.
-Provides bugfixed file demos for LabVIEW
+- Provides bugfixed file demos for LabVIEW
-Provides an updated device driver to meet new Windows driver signing requirements (XP and Vista are no longer supported).
+- Provides an updated device driver to meet new Windows driver signing requirements (XP and Vista are no longer supported).
-Please read the notes for version 2.0 below if you are upgrading from a software version prior to 2.0!
+- Please read the notes for version 2.0 below if you are upgrading from a software version prior to 2.0!

 ## What's new in this Version 3.0